 QUESTION: Our CC&Rs ban any commercial use of property but one of our residents is running a day care business out of her condominium.
 We sent her a letter demanding she cease and she responded that under California law we cannot stop her from running this business.
 Is this true?

-directly or indirectly limit the acquisition, use, or occupancy of property for a family day care home for children.
-(H&S §1597.40(c)
+H&S §1597.40(a)) and voided restrictions that directly or indirectly limit the acquisition, use, or occupancy of property for a family day care home for children.
+(H&S §1597.40(c).)

 Local & State Laws.
 Day care operators must comply with all local and state laws regulating the licensing and operations of a day care center.
 The “Manual of Policies and Procedures” sets forth the regulations and operating procedures of a licensed family day care home.

 Insurance or Affidavits.
 Operators must maintain (1) liability insurance in the amount of at least $100,000 per occurrence and $300,000 aggregate, or a bond in the aggregate amount of $300,000; or (2) affidavits signed by each parent with a child enrolled in the center that states that the parent knows that the day care center does not carry insurance or a bond.
 If there is insurance or a bond, the association may require that it be named as an additional insured, provided that the association pays any additional premium assessed for this coverage.
 H&S §1597.531 The association may also obtain insurance.

 Indemnification.
 An association may require day care operators to indemnify, defend, and hold the association harmless for any liability arising out of the operation of the day care facility.

 Supervise Children.
 An association may adopt reasonable rules regarding supervision of children in the common area that do not directly prohibit or indirectly limit the day care home.

 : Associations needing legal assistance can contact us

 To stay current with issues affecting community associations, subscribe to the